 Garages must be designed to appear subordinate to the home and shall be integrated into the overall exterior design of the home as much as possible to reduce the domination on the streetscape.
+For larger lots, the side of the lot (site) on which the garage must be located has been predetermined, regardless of whether a side or front-drive design is selected.
+This is noted on the Building Grade Plan.

-4.2.1 Front Drive Product
+4.2.1 Front Facing Product

-Front drive product will include up to a 3 car garage as determined by housing type and located in accordance with the garage location plan.
+Front drive product will include up to a 3-car garage as determined by housing type and located in accordance with the garage location plan.
 Considerations when designing this product will be:

-- 2nd storey massing over garages must be setback a minimum of 48" from the front of the garage to ensure the massing will not overpower the streetscape.
-Discretion may be used in cases of exceptional and intentional design with additional design elements applied to lessen the impact of the massing.
-These homes will require an increased front setback. - Builder shall subscribe the garage integration measures outlined in section 4.1, where the entry is brought forward.
-Front-drive garages should project no further than 15' (4.5m) past the front veranda (can include column and roofline) or front wall of the home.
-When this is not possible, extra treatment will be required on the sides of the garage wall (i.e additional masonry return and/or window). - Garage column minimums will be dictated by the width of the lot.
+- 2nd storey massing over garages must be setback from the front of the garage to ensure the massing will not overpower the streetscape.
+Discretion may be used in cases of exceptional and intentional design - with additional design elements applied to lessen the impact of the massing.
+These homes will require an increased front setback. - In most cases, front-drive garages should project no further than 15' (4.5m) past the front veranda (can include column and roofline) or front wall of the home.
+When this is not possible, extra treatment will be required on the sides of the garage wall (i.e. additional masonry return and/or window) - Garage column minimums will be dictated by the width of the lot.
 In all cases, 18" will be the minimum width required unless the lot size does not permit.
+If lot size permits, garage columns will be expected to be built to proportions suitable for the overall house width. - Semi-detached product and triple car front drive garages will require an offset plane of 24".